WorldHealthOrganization/open-source-communication-channel/docs/guidance/choosing_a_license.md

 # Choosing an Open Source License

-Open source licenses are licenses that comply with the [OSI Open Source Definition](https://opensource.org/osd).
+All Open source licenses are licenses that comply with the [OSI Open Source Definition](https://opensource.org/osd).

 Before you choose an open source license, it is good to understand what you want to accomplish with your open source project.